Gabby210992/Happiness-Analysis/README.md

-# Happinessa and Well Being Analysis
+# Happiness and Well Being Analysis

 ## Project Overview
 This project analysis the trend in happiness and well-being using a world happiness report data.
 While other approaches and techniques can be used for this project, I employed pandas and matplotlib for the purpose of accessing my studies on the aforementioned topics.